wisdomChinyamu/trading-journal-app/README.md

 - **No backend computation** needed for analytics
 - Firebase reads/writes are **optimized** with user ID filters
 - The checklist table supports **inline editing** for better UX
-- Screenshots are stored in **Firebase Storage** with user/trade organization
+- Screenshots are stored in **Supabase Storage** with user/trade organization

 ## 📦 Dependencies